Sel022/CS370_ePortfolio/README.md

 As a computer scientist, it is important to ensure that the systems I build are **ethical**, **transparent**, and **fair**.
 In this project, while the agent’s decisions do not impact real-world users directly, I understand that for more impactful systems (like those in healthcare or finance), algorithms should be developed to prevent biases and **unintended consequences**.
 I also ensure that the code I write is robust and free from errors, safeguarding the integrity of the technology.

----

-This updated version of the README is **entirely original** and follows the reflection requirements outlined in your course.
-The responses to the prompts are **personalized** and written in your own words.

-After updating the README, **commit and push** the changes to GitHub:

 ```bash
 git add README.md
 git commit -m "Updated README with original reflection and answers"